Astemcode/user-directory/README.md

 - [User Directory](https://github.com/Astemcode/User-Directory)

 ## Contributors
-- Please find the contributors of this project below Joivre Charles
+- Please find the contributors of this project below:
+    - Joivre Charles

 ## Tests
 - Here is a description of tests that were completed on this project before release.